-This Circular is furnished in connection with the solicitation by the management (the "Management") of SAPUTO INC. (the "Company") of proxies which will be used to vote at the Annual Meeting (the "Meeting") of the holders of common shares of the Company (the "Common Shares") to be held on August 2, 2016, at the time and place and for the purposes set forth in the foregoing Notice and at any adjournment thereof.
+This Circular is furnished in connection with the solicitation by the management (the "Management") of Saputo Inc. ("Saputo" or the "Company") of proxies which will be used to vote at the Annual and Special Meeting (the "Meeting") of the holders of common shares of the Company (the "Common Shares") to be held on August 1, 2017, at the time and place and for the purposes set forth in the foregoing Notice of Meeting (the "Notice") and at any adjournment thereof.